-Each summer Apple unveils its next major update to the watchOS software for Apple Watch, and each autumn that update is released to the general public.
-In the summer of 2021 we will hear for the first time about watchOS 8.
+Every summer Apple unveils its next major update to the watchOS software for Apple Watch, and every autumn that update is released to the general public.
+In June 2021 we will hear for the first time about watchOS 8.

 In this article we look ahead to watchOS 8 and explain what you can expect from the update.
-We explain when it will be announced and demonstrated, when it will become available for beta testing and when it will be released to the public; we also outline some of the interface changes and new features that are likely to hit the Apple Watch this year.
+We reveal when it will be announced and demonstrated, when it will become available for beta testing and when it's likely to be released to the public; we also outline the new features we expect to hit the Apple Watch this year.